harshp2008/Notes/content/index.md

 So here are a list of them:

-- Harsh
+- Empty for now

-For now there is only me or just an handful, but I hope it can grow through contributions.
+For now it is either empty or just an handful of contributors, but I hope it can grow through contributions.
 ## How to Contribute

 Want to contribute?
 Want to put your own spin on this notes and explain thing in a better way ?
 We invite you to do so, frankly any help will be greatly appreciated.
 You just need to setup your personal computer using this few easy step linked here: